tweedge/ru-ok/README.md

 I cannot measure the impact to these servers, as I haven't found a way to reliably do UDP port checking with RIPE Atlas (for a transport-level check), and the DNS resolution measurement is resolving a domain name with the *probe's* resolver (you cannot input a custom resolver to test).

 *If* these are the authoritative servers for `www.sberbank.ru` - I don't know/haven't checked - then that would be caught in any existing measurement with a DNS failure.
 Further, a success doesn't necessarily mean the targeted DNS servers would be up or down *anyway* (due to resolver caching).
 So in my opinion, this is not worth pursuing.

+**No testing internationalized domain names.** On 2022-03-01, IT ARMY instructed readers to take down `объясняем.рф`.
+Attempting to start RIPE Atlas measurements against this domain, the requests failed with a status code of 400.
+I am triaging this for later results and hope to add this to the sample, for examply by punycoding the domain before attempting to start the sample.

 ## FAQ